imjamnotjelly/quick_styles/README.md

           "visible.
 It's just an additional parameter!", color="blue") ex_input = qs.cinput("This applies to inputs too!")

-qs.cprint("This works for applying a text style as well!", styles="bold") qs.cprint("Or multiple...", styles=["bold", "underline"])
+qs.cprint("This works for applying a text style as well.", styles="bold") qs.cprint("Or multiple...", styles=["bold", "underline"])

 # To apply a particular assortment of styles to multiple strings, you can create custom ANSI codes to apply in the future